-Polydora spp. have a long history of invasion via oyster translocation, of devaluing shellfish products, and of necessitating treatments or changes to growing methods.
-Historically, Washington State has been one of the few regions worldwide unaffected by shell-boring Polydora spp., but that time has unfortunately passed, with the recent confirmation of P. websteri in southern Puget Sound.
-To minimize the risk of P. websteri and other shell-boring Polydora spp. to the Washington State shellfish industry, early signs of infestation should be addressed by mapping current distribution, alerting the shellfish industry of the risk, and if warranted, leveraging or augmenting regulations to control further spread and introduction of other shell-boring polychaetes.
+Mud worms have a long history of invasion via oyster translocation, of devaluing shellfish products, and of necessitating treatments or changes to growing methods.
+Historically, Washington State has been one of the few regions worldwide unaffected by shell-boring spionids, but that time has unfortunately passed, with the recent confirmation of P. websteri in southern Puget Sound.
+To minimize the risk of P. websteri and other shell-boring spionids to the Washington State shellfish industry, early signs of infestation should be addressed by mapping current distribution, alerting the shellfish industry of the risk, and if warranted, leveraging or augmenting regulations to control further spread and introduction of other shell-boring polychaetes.
 More broadly, federal regulatory gaps should be addressed for better monitoring of pest species harbored by and deleterious to cultured shellfish.

 Acknowledgements

-The authors thank Ralph Elston, Brent Vadopalas, and Sandy Shumway for providing comments and guidance during the research and development of this manuscript.
+The authors thank Ralph Elston, Brent Vadopalas, Sandy Shumway, Jeff Clements, and an anonymous reviewer for providing comments and guidance during the research and development of this manuscript.

 Data availability statement